 That depends.
-Frost-free freezers have a self-defrost system that periodically cycles to avoid ice buildup.
-The problem is that some of these freezers can have fluctuations in temperature during those cycles.
+Frost-free freezers have an auto-defrost system that periodically cycles to avoid ice buildup.
+The problem is that some of these freezers can fluctuate in temperature during those cycles.
 If that’s a problem for you, going with a freezer you must manually defrost could be a better option.

 Q. What is the difference between a freezer and a deep freezer?

-These terms are sometimes used interchangeably, though some consider a chest freezer to be a “deep freezer”—likely because the chest freezer has the capacity to hold food several feet deep, while a typical upright freezer makes food much easier to access.
+These terms are sometimes used interchangeably, though some consider a chest freezer to be a “deep freezer”—likely because the chest freezer has the capacity to hold frozen foods several-feet deep, while a typical upright freezer makes food much easier to access.

 Q. How long can I keep my food frozen?

 That depends on the food.
-Some foods, like bacon, can be frozen for a month before the taste might be compromised; others, such as steaks, could be frozen for up to a year with no compromise on taste as long as they were packaged properly before freezing.
-To learn more, visit the Cold Food Storage Chart at FoodSafety.gov.
+Some food, such as bacon, can be frozen for a month before the taste might be compromised; other food, such as steaks, can be frozen for up to a year with no compromise on taste as long as the steaks are packaged properly before freezing.
+To learn more, see the Cold Food Storage Chart at FoodSafety.gov.